Study in Germany |

 Many German universities have developed study programs for foreign law students.
 The course offerings are heterogeneous and sometimes confusing.
 It is my task as DAAD lecturer to provide guidance for orientation.
 The following overview shall serve this purpose, redirecting you directly to the relevant websites of the universities.
 It is followed by an overview of scholarship programs and links to general information on studying in Germany.
 With regard to the great number of study and scholarship programs the overview cannot be exhaustive.
 Note that this overview is restricted to study programs in English.
 If your language skills allow you to follow study programs in the German language, there are many more options (see the comprehensive DAAD database on study programs).

 Are you interested?
 Then, in a first step, you should inform yourself about the study programs that come into consideration.
 It may be a good idea to contact a relevant university in order to make sure that your participation in the program is in principle possible.
 Besides advanced language skills usually a master's degree (in some cases a bachelor's degree) and sometimes other qualifications are required.
 You should also acquaint yourself with the scholarship programs.
-In a second step you should see me for consultation (UGM Faculty of Law, Building A, room A.IV.11, e-mail: tschmit1@gwdg.de).
+In a second step you should contact me for consultation (e-mail: tschmit1@gwdg.de).
 On closer examination, some course offers may be less interesting than they appear in the advertising of the universities.
 Others may not be well advertised but correspond better to your personal interests or promise a better individual support.
 Concerning scholarship programs, you may also get advice from the DAAD Regional Office Jakarta.
 Finally, in a third step you may submit your applications to the German university and the scholarship provider.
 Plan all these steps a year in advance so that you do not risk to miss the deadline.
 In particular, upgrade and certify your language skills in time!
 For many DAAD scholarships, the deadline for applications is in September or October.

 Study programs for foreign law students in Germany